Healthcare Compliance – Interactions with Healthcare Professionals

 All Astellas employees and third parties working on behalf of Astellas are committed to respecting and protecting the personal information that people share with us.
 The Astellas Ethics & Compliance (E&C) Privacy Office ensures that Astellas has a robust Privacy Program in place and provides advice and guidance to business to ensure the appropriate collection, processing, sharing, and retention of personal information across Astellas.
 In particular, Astellas E&C Privacy has established a documented and structured Privacy Management Framework, which covers 21 basic data processing activities and allows the formation of a consistent Global Privacy Strategy.
 The organizational structure and the privacy tools and process that have been introduced allow the early identification of privacy risks and their effective remediation at a global scale.
 At the same time, the Astellas E&C Privacy Office works with our affiliate E&C leads at a local level to ensure we adhere to all applicable privacy laws and regulations and monitor Astellas’ compliance with them.

-Astellas takes a strong stance against corruption.
+Astellas has a zero-tolerance policy towards corruption.
 Astellas strictly prohibits bribery and corruption in any aspect of its business and is committed to complying with all applicable laws, including anti-corruption laws, consistent with its commitment to conducting its business with ethics and integrity.

 This is a core commitment of Astellas embodied in the Astellas Group Code of Conduct and the Astellas Group Policy on Anti-Bribery and Anti-Corruption Compliance.
 In addition, Astellas is a signatory to the United Nations Global Compact, including its 10th Principle Against Corruption, and the Tokyo Principles for Strengthening Anti-Corruption Practices.